-On April 5th, I was lucky to represent Phunware at the Mobile Marketing Association (MMA) Location Leadership Forum in NYC.
-This one-day event brought together many of our industry’s best to take a close look at how location-based services drive both intent and conversion—and how brands can leverage location to influence the entire customer journey.
-For these industry leaders, location-enabled technology is the keystone of user engagement.
+We’ve talked a lot on our blog about how location-based services can drive both intent and conversion—and how brands can leverage location to influence the entire customer journey.
+For many industry leaders, in fact, location-enabled technology is the keystone of user engagement.
 Let’s explore why that is and four location-related considerations for more targeted mobile interactions.

 Why Location Technology Is Critical to Multichannel Marketing

-I was struck by how many MMA Forum participants were focused on cross-device and cross-platform strategies—but not really surprised.
-Multichannel / omnichannel is the name of the game.
-Brands are scrambling to engage consumers as they move back and forth between the digital and physical worlds and across mobile apps, owned websites, partner apps / websites and social media.
+For many brands today, multichannel / omnichannel is the name of the game.
+They are scrambling to engage consumers as they move back and forth between the digital and physical worlds and across mobile apps, owned websites, partner apps / websites and social media.

 As eConsultancy put it, “Today’s customer is operating across multiple channels, devices and networks, making the simplistic linear customer journey an outdated concept.”
 Yet, according to a BlueVenn survey, more than 70% of US and UK companies have yet to connect channels for an omnichannel customer experience.